-Details of those pronouncements which will be relevant to the Partnership but which were not effective at 31 December 2020 and which have not been applied in preparing these financial statements are given in note 14.
+Details of those pronouncements which will be relevant to the Partnership but which were not effective at 31 December 2021 and which have not been applied in preparing these financial statements are given in note 13.
 No standards have been early adopted.

 The Partnership meets the definition of a special purpose entity under IFRSs.
-In accordance with the requirements of IFRS 10 "Consolidated Financial Statements", the Partnership's financial statements are consolidated within the group financial statements of LBG for the year ended 31 December 2020.
+In accordance with the requirements of IFRS 10 "Consolidated Financial Statements", the Partnership's financial statements are consolidated within the Group financial statements of Lloyds Banking Group plc for the year ended 31 December 2021.